Need to talk? Call 1800 882 436.

 Children start to talk in sentences around 2 years of age.
 Bilingual children learn to speak just as quickly as children from families where just one language is spoken.

-While they’re learning they may mix up the languages they are learning or become quiet for a time.
-This is normal as they gain understanding of the new language.
+While they're learning, they may mix up the languages they are learning.
+They may become quiet for a time.
+This is normal as they learn more of the new language.

 When should I teach another language to my child?